May 7, 2021

 Due to its numerous advantages over conventional training methods, video training has been an appealing alternative for organizations looking to engage employees with learning content.
 To hold the attention of learners and increase their engagement, we’ve rounded up ten video training software to help you get the job done.

-If you’re looking for an eLearning platform that supports video integration in your SCORM training courses, then look no further than EdApp microlearning.
-Unlike other learning management systems, training your teams is now made engaging and entertaining with the option to stream videos to supplement the learning.
-Aside from providing text and pictures in courses, videos are good materials for visual learners with gamification templates.
-To keep the microlearning approach, the videos must not be longer than 2 minutes, just to keep the learners’ attention.
-It is encouraged to keep the lessons concise, including only the necessary points that could reinforce knowledge.
+If you’re looking for an eLearning platform that supports video integration in your SCORM training courses, then look no further than EdApp.
+Unlike other learning management systems, training your teams is now made engaging and entertaining with the option to stream videos to supplement long blocks of text and static images.

 Today, Khan Academy hosts thousands of videos in its learning library.
 Practice exercises and quizzes are given at the end of a course to check for competency.
 Also, there is a download option for offline playback.